8 Essential Practices for Effective Parent Coaching in ABA Therapy

 Include a Plan for Fading Reinforcement to Promote Independence

-In ABA therapy, having a plan for fading reinforcement is super important as kids progress in their treatment.
+In ABA therapy, having a plan for is super important as kids progress in their treatment.
 This means gradually cutting back on the rewards they get as they become more skilled at showing the behaviors we want to see.
 For instance, a child might start off earning a sticker every time they share, but as they get better, we might switch to giving a sticker only after they’ve shared a few times.
-This way, kids learn to engage in positive behaviors without relying on immediate rewards, which helps them become more independent.
+This way, kids learn to engage in without relying on immediate rewards, which helps them become more independent.

 Follow the arrows to see how fading reinforcement works.
 Each step shows what to do next, and the decision points help you think about your child's readiness and the need for adjustments.